 Unlike the grandiose works made in inaccessible locations by male artists, such as Michael Heizer or Robert Smithson, Denes’s works are not solitary or inaccessible but rather public works available to many.
 Her earth works are ecologically minded and are about how we look at the earth itself.

 A recent recipient of a Guggenheim Fellowship, she has participated in more than 450 exhibitions throughout the world.
-She will have a long-overdue retrospective, “Absolutes and Intermediates,” at the New York performing arts venue The Shed in 2019, her largest in New York City to date.
+She had a long-overdue retrospective, “Absolutes and Intermediates,” at the New York performing arts venue The Shed in 2019-2020, her largest in New York City to date.

-Her drawings and prints are displayed in numerous museums in Stockholm, Germany, France, Israel, and New York, including MoMA, the Metropolitan Museum, and the Whitney Museum.
+Her drawings and prints are displayed in numerous museums in Stockholm, Germany, France, Israel, and New York, including Museum of Modern Art, the Metropolitan Museum of Art, and the Whitney Museum of American Art.